 In addition, the potential for early detection was assessed by summarizing the distribution of time between the date of initial self-reporting and the date on which a radiologist first raised suspicion of partner violence.

-Among the 159 cases for which partner violence was suspected, the first radiologic evidence occurred a median of one day before initial self-reporting (IQR: 1,865 days), while 64 of these cases (40.3%) were suspected by radiologists at least six months prior to self-reporting, Lenehan said.
+In addition, among the 158 cases for whom partner violence was suspected by a radiologist, the median time between the date of first suspicion and initial self-reporting was 0 days, and 64 of these cases (40.5%) were suspected by radiologists at least six months prior to initial self-reporting.

-Ultimately, the study builds on previous work by researchers at Mass General, as well as Brigham and Womenโs Hospital Trauma Imaging Research and Innovation Center, Lenehan noted.
+Ultimately, the study builds on previous work by researchers at Mass General and the Trauma Imaging Research and Innovation Center (TIRIC) at Brigham and Women's Hospital.
+Lenehan noted contributions by Alex Kwon, a TIRIC research assistant and second author of the study.

-โ[The study] demonstrates the potential for radiologists to detect physical or nonphysical [intimate partner violence] and also provides some additional insight by including a control cohort so that we were able to assess specificity and apply this in a more translationally relevant way,โ he concluded.
+“[This study] demonstrates the potential for radiologists to detect physical or nonphysical [intimate partner violence] and also provides some additional insight by including a control cohort so that we were able to assess specificity and apply this in a more translationally relevant way,” he concluded.